Skip to main content

 Overview

-There are two routing categories:
+There are three routing categories:

 Categorytype valueDecision basisAdded latency